iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A deployment record targeting production should be created only when the release candidate has the completed evaluation-run records, the evaluation-result records whose measured outcomes satisfy the required production-release criteria, the completed policy-check-run records, the policy-check-result records whose outcomes satisfy the required production-release criteria, and the approval decisions required for production release, unless an approved exception decision explicitly allows release despite an unmet requirement.

 Runtime events observed in production should then link back to the specific deployment record in which they occurred and, through that deployment record, back to the release candidate associated with it.
-If a production problem occurs, the incident record should link back to the affected deployment record and release candidate so the team can trace the issue to the exact prompt version, model configuration, execution flow definition, dataset version, test results, policy checks, approvals, and release decision that led to it.
+If a production problem occurs, the incident record should link back to the affected deployment record and release candidate so the team can trace the issue to the exact execution flow definition, any relevant agent workflow definition, prompt version, model configuration, dataset version, evaluation-run records, evaluation-result records, policy-check-run records, policy-check-result records, approval decisions, and the exact environment-specific configuration applied in the affected deployment record.

 A deployment record may therefore have many runtime events linked to it, and an incident record may link to one or more runtime events that provide the operational evidence for that incident.